 US steel earnings season

-Cleveland-Cliffs (CLF) released its first-quarter earnings results before the market opened on April 25.
-Cleveland-Cliffs reported adjusted EPS of $0.55, which missed the earnings estimates of $0.59.
-The company’s revenues were $696 million, 36% higher YoY.
+The fourth-quarter earnings season has ended for US (DIA) steelmakers.
+Cleveland-Cliffs (CLF) released its fourth-quarter earnings results before the market opened on February 8.
+Cleveland-Cliffs reported an adjusted EPS of $0.55, which missed the earnings estimates of $0.59.
+The company’s revenues were $696 million—36% higher YoY.
 However, the earnings missed analysts’ estimate of $715 million.